-Currently, the following three lenders offer private education loans:
+Currently, the following four lenders offer private education loans:

 OC'S LENDER POLICY: Lenders shown here are listed in alphabetical order, not in order of preference.
 Olympic College is NOT affiliated with lenders and has NO contractual arrangements.
 There may be other lenders that offer non-federal education loans.
 Check with the lender.
 Private loans are credit-based and usually require a co-signer.

-The Bridge Loan is designed to cover tuition and fees for student who are awarded federal Direct Loans, when grants are not sufficient to cover these costs and/or when no grants have been awarded.
-The Bridge Loan assures a student's registration until loan funds are received.
+The Bridge Loan is an institutional option designed to help cover tuition and fees for students who are first-time borrowers of federal Direct Loans when grants are not sufficient to cover these costs and/or when no grants have been awarded.
+The Department of Education restricts schools from issuing the first disbursement of a loan to first-time borrowers until 30 days after the first quarter that the loan period begins.
+The Bridge Loan is only necessary for the first disbursement of a loan and assures a student's registration for the first quarter, until loan funds are received.
 Grant aid (if awarded) will be applied to the tuition and fees before bridge loans.
 Grant aid cannot be saved for book purchases.

 Eligibility requirement - you MUST be awarded a federal Direct Loan, be enrolled in a MINIMUM of 6 credits (1/2 time enrollment status), AND making satisfactory academic progress.

-The Bridge Loan will pay the least of exact tuition and fees or the estimated amount of proceeds to be disbursed from the federal Direct Loan on a quarterly basis.
+The Bridge Loan will pay the least of exact tuition and fees or the estimated amount of proceeds to be disbursed from the federal Direct Loan for the first quarter in which the disbursement must be delayed 30 days.
 Bridge Loans are to be repaid with the proceeds from the federal Direct Loan.

-Loan disbursements (or balance after tuition and charges) are mailed on the 30th day of the term from each term of the loan period.
+Loan disbursements (or balance after tuition and charges) are issued to your Higher One card on the 30th day of the term from each term of the loan period.
 For single loans there are two disbursements that will be made.
-The first on the 30th and the second will be shortly after the middle of the term.
-The 1st disbursement dates for the quarters in the 2013-2014 academic year are :
+The first on the 1st day of the quarter (or 30th day if first-time borrower/1st disbursement) and the second will be shortly after the middle of the term.
+The 1st disbursement dates for the quarters in the 2014-2015 academic year are :

 Federal regulations require that any student who borrows money under the Stafford Loan program complete an Exit Counseling Interview before they go into repayment.
 The Exit Loan Counseling is an online interactive session that offers important information about your student loan repayment obligations.